nxadm/certmin/README.md

 ```
 $ ./certmin verify-key t/myserver.crt t/myserver.key
-Certificate location t/myserver.crt and key file t/myserver.key:
-certificate and key match
+the certificate and key match
 ```

 ### Verify that a remote certificate and a key match

 ```
-$ ./certmin verify-key --tcp myserver.com:443 myserver.key
+$ ./certmin verify-key myserver.com myserver.key
-Certificate location myserver.com:443 and key file myserver.key:
-certificate and key match
+the certificate and key match
 ```

 ### Verify the chain of a certificate

 ```
 $ ./certmin verify-chain t/myserver.crt --root t/ca.crt
-certificate is valid for the supplied chain
+the certificate and the chain match
 ```

 ### Verify the chain of a remote certificate

 ```
 $ ./certmin verify-chain --tcp github.com:443 --remote-chain
-certificate is valid for the supplied chain
+the certificate and the chain match
 $ ./certmin verify-chain --tcp github.com:443 --root ~/tmp/chain.crt
-certificate is valid for the supplied chain
+the certificate and the chain match
 ```